mr-mrs-panda/billbee-custom-shop-dotnet-sdk/README.md

 # Billbee Custom Shop SDK

 A .NET SDK for easy integration with the [Billbee Custom Shop API](https://billbee.io) into custom webshops and e-commerce platforms.
+> **Disclaimer:** This repository is **not officially maintained by Billbee GmbH**.
+It is an independent implementation created and maintained by Mr. & Mrs. Panda, who use and test this SDK in production environments.

 ## Overview